What is final expense insurance? Do you know? If you don’t you should!

 Here are some of the payment options you have:

 - You can pay monthly until the age of 100 or your death, whichever comes first

-- There's also the option to pay the entire policy in 20 years which may be something you consider if you're younger and don't want to pay premiums into your 80's.
-If you're older however, this probably wouldn't be a good strategy.
+- There's also the option to pay the entire policy in 20 years.
+This may be something to consider if you like the certainty of knowing that you're paid up and don't want to ever risk having the policy lapse because you missed a couple of payments.

 - There are policies that have graded premiums meaning your premiums will increase as you get older.
 At Policy Architects, we only recommend policies that have guaranteed level monthly premiums.
 Graded premiums are to be avoided at all cost simply because they can get out of hand when you are most vulnerable.

 Do I have to take a medical exam?